Queries constrained to elements

 Now this query can be run without filtering.
 However, if you have a lot of relationship instances in a document, the calculations using positions can become quite expensive to compute.

 Further details: Empty-element positions are problematic.
-Positions are word positions, and the position of an element is the word position of the first word when the element starts to the word position of the first word after the element ends.
+Positions are word positions, and the position of an element is the word position of the first word after the element starts to the word position of the first word after the element ends.
 Positions of attributes are the positions of their element.
 If everything is an empty element, you have no words and everything has the same position and so positions cannot discriminate between elements.

 Note that if you change these settings you will need to reindex your database, and the usual tradeoffs apply (larger indexes and slower indexing).
 Please see the following for guidance on adding an index and reindexing in general: